chandreshpatidar/code-sherpas/README.md

 8. **State Management**
    - The **Context API** is used for managing minimal state changes, while **Zustand** is utilized for extensive state updates and handling asynchronous API calls.
 Zustand offers optimized performance compared to the Context API, as it only re-renders components that directly consume the store.

 ---

+## **Nice to have additions**

+   - Pre-selecting first account on selecting the user from the landing page
+   - Showing skeleton loader for Recent transactions table
+   - Managing loading state for deposit, withdraw, and transfer operations
+---

 ## **Key API Endpoints**